- Undergraduate Program

 I am experiencing conflict with my research supervisor, to whom can I contact to facilitate a resolution?

-The Associate Department Head for Education (currently Professor Nergis Mavalvala) serves as the advisor for student concerns about scientific misconduct issues including interactions with research supervisors, data integrity, and authorship.
+The Associate Department Head (currently Professor Nergis Mavalvala) serves as the advisor for student concerns about scientific misconduct issues including interactions with research supervisors, data integrity, and authorship.
 In addition, Prof. Barton Zwiebach and Catherine Modica serve as mediators in the Department and can be helpful in dealing with sensitive issues.

 How can I get a TA?